 Bone Marrow Suppression

-Patients with liver disease are at an increased risk of bone marrow suppression while using Albendazole.
+Patients with liver disease are at an increased risk of bone marrow suppression while using Zentel.
 Such patients may have an increased risk of fatality due to the reduced number of blood granulocytes (Granulocytopenia).
-Albendazole should be discontinued if there is a significant decrease in blood cell count.
+Zentel should be discontinued if there is a significant decrease in blood cell count.

 Pregnant women and women who want to conceive are at an increased risk when using this medicine.
 Use of this medicine in pregnant women may cause harm to the fetus.
-Use effective birth control measures for the duration of Albendazole treatment, and it should be continued for one month even after the end of therapy.
-Discontinue the use of Albendazole if a patient becomes pregnant.
+Use effective birth control measures for the duration of Zentel treatment, and it should be continued for one month even after the end of therapy.
+Discontinue the use of Zentel if a patient becomes pregnant.

-Patients with tapeworm infection that affects the brain, muscles and body tissues (neurocysticercosis) are at an increased risk when using Albendazole.
+Patients with tapeworm infection that affects the brain, muscles and body tissues (neurocysticercosis) are at an increased risk when using Zentel.
 These patients may develop seizures

 and increased pressure within the brain.
 Such patients should take steroid

 and anticonvulsant therapy to prevent brain related symptoms.

 Tapeworm Infection of the Eye

 Patients with the tumor